Helpful app with cool features for beginners

-If you truly want to learn how to write Japanese though, you will need to use other Japanese apps.
-Mondly is definitely helpful for learning important phrases though.
+If you truly want to learn how to write Japanese, you will need to use other Japanese apps.
+Mondly is definitely helpful for learning important phrases.
 It also has limited content for more intermediate and advanced speakers.

 So, is Mondly worth it?
-With the Mondly AR and Kids app, as well as the other premium features, I think a premium subscription could definitely be worth it for beginners.
+With the Mondly AR and Kids app, as well as the other premium features, I think a premium subscription is worth it for beginners.
 It’s not a good fit for everyone though.
 The features may not justify the cost depending on how you want to use the app.

 The language lessons that come with a Mondly premium subscription range from basic vocabulary to job-specific courses.
 Because of this, it’s important to compare your language goals to what Mondly offers.
-Personally, I found that the job-specific courses were really helpful.
-If you work in the service or tourism industries, a Mondly subscription could be really beneficial for you.
+Personally, I thought that the job-specific courses were very helpful.
+If you work in the service or tourism industries, a Mondly subscription could be beneficial for you.

 For beginners and new language learners, Mondly can build a great foundation because it starts from the beginning with very basic concepts.
 For more intermediate or advanced learners, you may not learn a lot of new material in the Mondly app, but it may be able to fill in some holes in your vocabulary.

 While you have the freedom to choose between different lessons and topics, the Mondly activities are all the same.
-If you’re someone who likes variety, Mondly is definitely not a good choice for you.
+If you’re someone who likes variety, Mondly is not a good choice for you.
 You can check out other apps like Babbel or Yabla for that.
-However, if you like structure and learn best through repetition, you should definitely give it a try.
+However, if you like structure and learn best through repetition, you should give Mondly a try.

-The pace of the lessons and chatbot conversations seemed slow, and there’s a heavy focus on translating from your native language to your target language.
+The pace of the lessons and chatbot conversations seemed slow, and there’s a heavy focus on translating.
 There’s an ongoing debate in the language community about whether or not this is an effective way to learn, but for me, it’s not effective.
 I prefer immersive apps like Lingopie and LingQ.

 If your goal is to become more conversational in general, I don’t think Mondly is particularly helpful with conversational skills.
 Mondly can help you achieve a certain level of fluency, but you’ll need to find other language learning apps to continue learning more intermediate and advanced topics.
 The best way to speak more fluently is to work with a tutor.
 Baselang is the best option if you’re learning Spanish, and language schools like Lingoda offer a few more languages.

 If Mondly isn’t the right app for you, there are many others to consider.
 A similar app with better content is Babbel, which also offers a free trial.
-Rocket Languages and Pimsleur will give you a more comprehensive understanding of your target language.
-They may not be as engaging as Mondly though.
-Also, if Mondly seems too structured and you want more freedom in how you learn, there are apps like MosaLingua and FluentU that you could try instead.
+Rocket Languages and Pimsleur will give you a more comprehensive understanding of your target language, but they may not be as engaging as Mondly.
+If Mondly seems too structured and you want more freedom in how you learn, there are apps like MosaLingua and FluentU that you could try instead.

-Duolingo and Mondly are both insanely popular language learning apps.
+Duolingo and Mondly are two of the most popular language learning apps.
 The main difference between the two is that Duolingo is completely free, but you can pay for Duolingo plus to have unlimited access.
 While that sounds great at first, it’s important to compare the quality of the content in addition to the price.
 Duolingo offers a lot of content, but the lessons are too repetitive for me, and the phrases it teaches aren’t always useful.
-The activities are similar in the Mondly and Duolingo apps, but I found the content in Mondly to be a lot more useful in the real world.
-Read more about Duolingo in this review.
+The activities are similar in the Mondly and Duolingo apps, but I found the content in Mondly to be more useful in the real world.
+Read more in our complete Mondly vs Duolingo comparison or a detailed Duolingo review.